petrilgner/web-hosting-analysis/README.md

-This tools analyses the list of web servers.
-It detects if web page is hosted on shared environment, support of security protocols as a DNSSEC, HTTPS.
+This tool allows analyzing a large number of web servers that can be further categorized.
+It detects if the web page is hosted on a shared environment, support of security protocols as a DNSSEC, HTTPS.
 It also provides an information about IPv6 support.
+During processing, the actual location of the detected web servers is also detected.

+The obtained data can be printed or exported to a CSV file.
+Geographical data can be shown on the interactive map.

+#### App reqirements

 The application requires an Python 3.5 or greater support.
 It is recommended to using with virtual environment (venv).